Hyphen-ated/qmk_firmware/keyboards/large_lad/readme.md

 ## Bootloader

-On the blackpill MCU board, hold BOOT and press NRST
+On the blackpill MCU board, hold BOOT and press NRST to enter bootloader mode.